County Court at Law #2

 • GUADALUPE COUNTY COURT AT LAW #2 RULES FOR REMOTE HEARINGS

-Court hearings are currently being held in-person, except juvenile detention hearings.
-Parties can request access to specially set virtual court via Zoom due to issues related to COVID-19 or approved by the Court by contacting the Court Coordinator who will email the parties the Meeting ID.
-Zoom is free to download at zoom.us or the app can be downloaded on cell phones.
+Court hearings are held in person, except juvenile detention hearings which are conducted in a hybrid format.
+Parties can request access to specially set virtual Court via Zoom by contacting the Court Coordinator who will email the parties the Meeting ID.
 All parties attending court remotely must utilize the necessary technology to include a computer/cell phone, internet access, a video camera and microphone.
 All parties must provide a valid, working email address.
 All online participants must enter their correct, legal names so that all parties can be properly identified.
-To change your name after entering a Zoom meeting, click on the “Participants” button at the top of the Zoom window.
-Next, hover your mouse over your name in the “Participants” list on the right side of the Zoom window.
-Click on “Rename”.
-Parties cannot be driving while participating in Zoom hearings.
+Parties cannot be driving while participating in remote hearings.
 Any exhibits intended to be offered at the hearing must be marked and emailed to all parties, the Court Reporter and the Court Coordinator no later than 4 pm the day before the hearing with the cause number as the subject of the email.

 For the public, the Open Courts Doctrine requires proceedings to be open to the public.
-County Court at Law #2 is open to the public.
-If the courtroom is not open to the public to watch hearings that are held in this Court, the YouTube link is: Judge Legore.
+County Court at Law #2 courtroom is open to the public.
+In addition, to watch live remote hearings that are held in this Court, the YouTube link is: Judge Legore.
 YouTube will only be utilized when there are remote hearings and the courtroom is not open to the public.
 The public may view and listen to the proceedings, but video or audio recording is prohibited.

 Required of All People: